luisgls/SOPRANO/docs/CLI.md

 - `-n | --name`

-    The name of the pipeline run.
+    The name of the SOPRANO pipeline run.

 - `-o | --output`